Calvin-Data-Science/data202/src/day1/notes.md

 # Materials

+* Copies of info sheets
 * Name card paper (and card stock in case we run out)
 * Sharpies
 * Classroom computer logged on to github with this page
+* Moodle opened to Student role

 # Outline

 * Who am I?
+  * Show family photo
   * Micah 6:8: act justly.
   * My story of how God led me to ask what computing/data + justice might look like
+  * "this was abbreviated, happy to share more, including my doubts and wrestling with secular humanism"
+  * Invitation to talk with me; how to address me.
   * Priestly prayer for students: may you become people who steward the power of data to act justly in the world.
+  * 30 sec silence
 * Who are you (students)?
   * Make a name card
   * Go around and get introductions: name, year, major, something outside of “data” that you’re interested in.
 I take a photo of each person with their name card, for us all to share (privately).
   * Fill out info sheet
-* How does this course work? (bring up the syllabus)
+* How does this course work? (**bring up the syllabus** and Moodle)
   * Goals (tech, communication, data&society, metacognition); **different from course catalog**
     * Technical tools for data science
       * Python data science stack